-We have not inspected the woodwork or other parts of the structure which were covered, unexposed or inaccessible and are, therefore, unable to report that such parts of the property are free from rot, beetle or other such defects.
+There was no access to the sub floor chamber at the time of our visit to the property.
+Due to fitted carpets and floor coverings, no detailed inspection was possible of the floor surfaces.
+We did not inspect woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+This report cannot therefore comment that such parts of the property are free from defect.
 No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
 All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns, then they should ask for a specialist to undertake appropriate tests.
 Asbestos is not harmful unless fibres are released into the air.
 Random testing for dampness was undertaken internally with the use of a moisture meter to walls, ceilings and flooring where considered appropriate.
 The services, electrical circuits, plumbing installation, heating and drainage systems have not been specifically tested.
+An inspection for Japanese Knotweed was not carried out.
+This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+If it exists removal must be undertaken in a controlled manner by specialist contractors.
+This can prove to be expensive.